Ready to try the best sweet potato recipe for histamine intolerance?

 - Once cooled, remove the skin from sweet potatoes and add them to the coconut, butter and salt mixture.
 Mash all of these ingredients together until the desired consistency is reached.
 (If you like them really creamy, you can even use an electric whisk to whip them!)

 - Top with fresh rosemary and serve!

 Want more low histamine recipes like this?
-Check out my nutritionist-approved Low Histamine Cookbook with 110 delicious histamine intolerance recipes!
+Check out my nutritionist-approved Low Histamine Cookbook Bundle with 170 delicious histamine intolerance recipes!